troeger/itlags/README.md

-# itlags
+# It lags!

-A web application to ping multiple servers from a browser
+A web application to ping multiple servers from a browser.

+This application is based on the original Ping MS project, which seems to be vanished from GitHub.